likebobby/google-event-management/README.md

 This repository contain the Apps Scripts that is used to send the correct e-mails for different scenarios.

 ## Getting Started

+Copy google site (includes Scripts) (OPTIONAL)
+- Create 3 pages and put one of the three forms in each page
+- Go More -> Manage Site -> Apps Scripts -> Choose "Event Management"
+- Go Tools -> Script Editor (it opens) -> Triggers -> Current script's trigger -> Add a new trigger
+- Change regSpreadsheet id to the id of the Event Registration you created (copied from the original one)
+- Run: showRegistrationDataOnSite, Events: Time-driven, Minutes-timer, Every minute (smallest possible as of today)

 Copy spreadsheets (includes Forms and Scripts)
 - Event Registration